Her Campus Logo Her Campus Logo

 I’m still trying everyday to not care about how I look, how I sound, or how I’m being perceived.
 It’s a tough thing to leave behind, but it’s a part of who I am.

-Lachlan is a second-year student at CU Boulder double-majoring in Psychology and Strategic Communication with a minor in Journalism.
+Lachlan is a second-year student at CU Boulder double-majoring in Psychology and Strategic Communications.
 In HCCU, she hopes to find a new passion and to expand her creativity.
 She's very passionate about anything food/coffee related, feminism, discussing social media, and mental health.
 Lachlan is a member of the Her Campus Chapter at CU Boulder this 24-25 academic school year.
 This is her second year being a part of Her Campus.
 Along with being a writer, she is also on the social team, working with a team of fellow writers to create posts for the HCCU Instagram, TikTok, Pinterest, and VSCO.
 Outside of writing and school, she loves to cook, read romance books, listen to new music, stalk her Spotify Daylist, and explore new restaurants and coffee shops.
 Lachlan hopes of opening her own coffee shop one day.
 You can usually find her either watching the same 3 rom-coms on rotation or scrolling through Pinterest.
 She is currently obsessed with Sex and the City and iced honey cinnamon lattes.
 Her current favorite artists are The Fray, Kali Uchis, Doja Cat, Sabrina Carpenter, The Marias, Ashe, Frank Ocean, and Gracie Abrams.